- Québec City

 Day 3 Toronto

-Join a full day shared coach trip to Niagara Falls.
+Join a full day, small group guided trip to Niagara Falls.
 The journey takes around two hours, passing the fruit-growing town of St Catherine's and the Niagara Peninsula wine region (you may have the chance to stop at a winery later today for some wine tasting).
 On arrival at Niagara Falls, you have plenty of time to take in the beauty and power of the cascading water, and an exhilarating boat trip gives you a closer view.
 After lunch in one of the local restaurants, you're driven along the scenic Niagara Parkway, winding along the Niagara Gorge, before visiting the pretty village of Niagara-on-the-Lake.
 You may have time to take an optional helicopter flight from here over the falls for superb bird's-eye views.

 Day 4 Ottawa

 This morning, make your own way to Union Station, where you board the train from Toronto to Ottawa.
 The journey takes around four and a half hours; you can admire the view as cut through Ontario's forested interior.
 A snack and bar service is offered on all of your journeys.
 On arrival at Ottawa's Tremblar Road Station, take a short taxi tide to your hotel.
 Spend the rest of the day exploring Canada's capital city.
 We can book you on a free 20 minute tour of Parliament Hill's government buildings.
 You'll also find the Peace Tower here - a lift can take you up to the top for sweeping views over the city.